Recognizing the Signs of Alcohol Poisoning

 Binge Drinking

-According to The NIAAA or National Institute on Alcohol Abuse and Alcoholism, binge drinking for women is consuming four or more drinks in a span of two hours.
-Men are deemed to be binge drinking if they ingest five plus alcoholic drinks over a shorter timeframe.
+According to to the NIAAA, which is the National Institute on Alcohol Abuse and Alcoholism, binge drinking for women is consuming four or more drinks in a span of two hours.
+Men are deemed to be binge drinking if they ingest five or more alcoholic beverages over a shorter timeframe.

 Binge drinking is defined as consuming double or more the quantity of alcoholic beverages that qualifies as binge drinking.